 Full-Time Staff, Faculty, or Associate Faculty Parking Basics

-Full-Time Staff, Faculty, or Associate Faculty please visit the following web page.
+Full-Time Staff, Faculty, or Associate Faculty please log in to Okta.
 Enter your vehicle information and then select if you want to come pick up your permit at the College Police station or if you want College Police to mail it to your mail station.

 College Police Hours of Operation

 Click the blue Contact & Hours button for the MCPD office hours.